lugia19/Claude-WebExtension-Launcher/README.md

 This can happen due to reasons I'm not really sure of.
 Restarting the application is enough.

+### Windows defender flags it as malware

+Yep, Waca- etc are a pretty common false positive.
+Pyinstaller-built exes used to also trigger it.
+There isn't really anything I can do about that.

 ### Refuses to open on MacOS (Insecure/Not Verified)
 You might need to go to Settings -> Privacy and Security and click "Open anyway".